Mechanical-Advantage/AdvantageScope/docs/OPEN-FILE.md

 ![Downloading log files](/docs/img/open-file-3.gif)

-When a single log file is downloaded, AdvantageScope prompts to open it immediately:
+When a single log file is downloaded, Advantage Scope prompts to open it immediately:

 ![Prompt to open log file](/docs/img/open-file-4.png)